 Digital asset management (DAM) software is ending the days of digging through complex, disorganized, and disconnected digital filing systems.
 Once reserved mainly for our friends in IT and product, digital asset management (DAM) systems are now taking a front seat in the martech stack.

 DAMs have quickly evolved from simple cloud-based filing systems for images, videos, and text documents to more critical solutions that companies rely on every day.
-In 2018, we believe DAM will take its necessary place at the forefront of MarTech stacks everywhere.
+Today, we believe DAM will take its necessary place at the forefront of MarTech stacks everywhere.

 As the demand for DAM systems grows, vendors will continue to evolve their platforms to address more complex asset management needs.
 According to a recent webinar from Real Story Group, we’ll see the following trends in digital asset management this year.
 DAM will: